abhi101000/browser-extension-cleanup/README.md

 4. Verified extension authenticity and reviews from the Chrome Web Store.
 5. Identified extensions that were unused, suspicious, or required unnecessary permissions.
 6. Removed the following extensions:
-   - ExtensionName1 – Reason: Unknown origin, high-risk permissions
+   - ExtensionName1captcha solver – Reason: Unknown origin, high-risk permissions
-   - ExtensionName2 – Reason: Unused, installed automatically
+   - ExtensionName2Buster – Reason: Unused, installed automatically
 7. Restarted the browser to apply changes.
 8. Noted improvement in browser performance post-removal.